 - Update your CV, branding it to sell you and tailoring it to the organisation

-- Book an appointment with a member of C+P to receive feedback (you can book a Skype appointment through Aston Futures)
+- Book an appointment with a member of Careers and Placements to receive feedback (you can book a Skype appointment through Aston Futures)

 Thanks for your time and I look forward to receiving your CV soon for a review (I want to build my mountain even higher!)